Nat Geo People: History

 The channel was launched as Adventure One Channel on 1 November 1999, rebranded on 2003 as Adventure One (A1) and was later rebranded on 1 May 2007 as National Geographic Adventure, strengthening the overall Nat Geo presence.
 All countries adopted the change, except in Europe which instead changed A1 to Nat Geo Wild.
 Nat Geo Adventure is also a global adventure travel video and photography portal, which launched worldwide in 2009.

 Nat Geo Adventure was aimed at younger audiences, providing programming based around outdoor adventure, travel and stories involving people having fun while exploring the world.

 In early 2008, National Geographic Adventure Australia and Italy launched a new video sharing feature on their website called Blognotes.

 In 2010, Nat Geo Adventure launched its own HD feed in Asia via AsiaSat 5.

 Nat Geo Adventure Italy upgraded to HD on Sky Italia on 1 February 2012, At the time of launch (0500 UTC).

 On 30 September 2013, it was announced that Nat Geo Adventure would be replaced by Nat Geo People on 1 March 2014.
 This would see Nat Geo People launch in HD where currently available, as well as in linear and non-linear formats, in 50 countries internationally.
 The rebrand would see the channel become more female-focused, with programming to focus on people and cultures.

 Nat Geo People was replaced by Nat Geo Wild in Germany and Austria on 12 September 2017.
 The channel was closed down in Australia on 28 February 2018 with all popular TV shows moving to the National Geographic Channel.
 Nat Geo People in Italy closed on 1 October 2019, along with the Italian versions of Disney XD, Disney in English, Fox Comedy and Fox Animation, due to Sky Italia's deal with The Walt Disney Company Italy not being renewed.
 In Romania, the channel closed on 1 July 2018, but will be available again in 2020.
 The channel closed in Turkey on 31 May 2020.
-On April 27, 2021, for the 21 years of television broadcasting history, Disney and Fox Networks Group announced that Nat Geo People will be closing down and will be merge with National Geographic Asia on 1 October 2021, as well as a part of its winddown of traditional cable/satellite networks across Southeast Asia and Hong Kong in favor of Disney+ (in Singapore, Hong Kong, Taiwan and the Philippines) and Disney+ Hotstar (in Southeast Asia outside Singapore and the Philippines), thus the channel space once occupied by Adventure One Channel ceased to exist.
+On April 27, 2021, for the 21 years of television broadcasting history, Disney and Fox Networks Group announced that Nat Geo People will be closing down and will be merging with National Geographic Asia (which would also ceased its broadcasting two years later) on 1 October 2021, as well as a part of its winddown of traditional cable/satellite networks across Southeast Asia and Hong Kong in favor of Disney+ (in Singapore, Hong Kong, Taiwan and the Philippines) and Disney+ Hotstar (in Southeast Asia outside Singapore and the Philippines), thus the channel space once occupied by Adventure One Channel ceased to exist.
 The final program aired was an episode of Airport Below Zero.

-As of 2023, Poland and Romania are the only regions where Nat Geo People is still active.
+As of 2025, Poland and Romania are the only regions where Nat Geo People is still active.